 Pest Management Fact Sheet #5103

-The artillery fungus (Sphaerobolus spp.) is responsible for causing unsightly spots on objects located in its immediate vicinity.
-These spots are often mistaken for tar spots, scale insects, or insect frass, but are actually glebal masses (peridioles) that have been forcibly ejected from the tiny cup-like structures of the fungus.
-The firing mechanism, estimated to generate 1/10,000 hp and powered by a build-up of osmotic pressure, can shoot the glebal mass a distance of up to 20 feet.
+The artillery fungus (Sphaerobolus spp.) is a wood-decaying fungus responsible for causing unsightly spots on objects located in its immediate vicinity.
+These spots are often mistaken for tar spots, scale insects, or insect frass.
+The spots are actually glebal masses (peridioles) that have been forcibly ejected from the tiny cup-like structures of the fungus (see Figure 1.).
+The firing mechanism, estimated to 1/10,000 hp and powered by a build-up of osmotic pressure, can shoot the glebal mass a distance of up to 20 feet.
 The ejection is said to be accompanied by an audible sound.
 When the mass hits a surface, a sticky coating causes it to adhere, producing a small black spot about 1/10 inches in diameter.
 Once the mass has adhered to a surface, it is nearly impossible to remove without damaging the surface itself.

 Artillery fungus produces black spots and are actually masses of mature cup shaped spores and can be misdiagnose as bird’s nest fungus.
-Damage of Sphaerobolus tends to occur most frequently during the cool, wet days of the spring and autumn because the fruiting body is not produced above 77°F. This is advantageous to the fungus because the glebal mass is more likely to land on a moist surface, which will favor fungal growth.
+Damage of Sphaerobolus tends to occur most frequently during the cool, wet days of spring and autumn due to fruiting bodies not being produced at temperatures above 77°F. High temperatures are advantageous to the fungus because the glebal mass is less likely to land on a moist surface, which will favor fungal growth.
 Sphaerobolus grows in moist organic matter, such as dung and rotting wood, and prefers sunny locations.
 The fruiting body tends to discharge toward a strong light source such as the sun or a bright, reflective surface.
-Commonly, when Sphaerobolus damage occurs, organic mulches have been used in the area, but any rotting wood should be suspected as a potential source of the problem.
+Commonly, when Sphaerobolus damage occurs, organic mulches have been used in the area, but any rotting wood should be suspected as a potential source for the fungus to grow.
 Occasionally damage is seen inside of houses when mulches have been used in houseplants.

-Control of Sphaerobolus can be difficult.
-No fungicides have been registered for use against this fungus although some may be marginally effective.
-Some biocontrol agents, such as the fungus Trichoderma, may also limit the growth of Sphaerobolus but have not been registered for this use.
 Control strategies consist mainly of altering the habitat so the fungus does not grow.
 Where mulch is suspected as the fungus source, it should be removed and new mulch put down in its place.
-Alternatively a new layer of mulch may be placed on top of the old to act as a barrier.
-Large-nugget bark mulches of pine, Atlantic white cedar, or cypress are more suppressive to Sphaerobolus than most organic mulches, but inorganic mulches would not support any growth of the fungus and would be a more permanent solution.
+Alternatively, a new layer of mulch may be placed on top of the old mulch to act as a barrier.
+Large-nugget bark mulches of pine, Atlantic white cedar, or cypress are more suppressive to Sphaerobolus than most other organic mulches, but inorganic mulches would not support any growth of the fungus and would be a more permanent solution.
 Some examples include rubber mulch and stone mulch.
 No fungicides have been registered for use against this fungus.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.